Article ID: m0057Last Modified: 15-Nov-2024

 Frequency of full backups Monthly, 1 full backup in a month

-Frequency of backup runs Every working day
+Frequency of incremental backup runs Daily

 Requirement for longer retention for full backups (GFS) ✔️